maticnetwork/dagger.js/README.md

 **About dagger**

-Dagger helps users to develop Ethereum DApps faster and user friendly.
+Dagger helps users to develop faster and better Ethereum DApps.
 For more information:

 - [Installation](#install)
 - [Example](#example)